icinganalysis/icinganalysis.github.io/content/ads4.md

 and Section 3, "Methods of Ice Protection".

 Note: the quality of the images from the online document is variable.
-Scanned text often requires manual cleanup.
+Scanned text often required manual cleanup.
 I have done some straightening of the images herein.

 ###Physics of Ice Collection